NixOS/rfcs/rfcs/0132-meson-builds-nix.md

 However, the Meson development team strives to keep the DSL easy to learn and pleasurable to use.
 It should not be hard to become familiar with the Python-esque syntax of meson, and its functional, stateless approach is certainly a feature highly appreciated by the Nix community as a whole.

 The huge advantages of implementing Meson surpass the small drawbacks of learning it.

+Further, the current barrier of entry should be evaluated in order to have a fair comparison.

 ## Source code changes